Kelly Schumacher: USA Basketball

-Schumacher was named to the team representing the USA in 2000 at the William Jones Cup competition in Taipei, Taiwan.
-The USA team started strong with a 32 point win over the host team, the Republic of China National Team.
+Schumacher was named to the team representing the US in 2000 at the William Jones Cup competition in Taipei, Taiwan.
+The USA team started strong with a 32-point win over the host team, the Republic of China National Team.
 They then beat South Korea easily and faced Japan in the third game.
-Japan started out strongly, and had an 18 point lead in the first half.
+Japan started out strongly, and had an 18-point lead in the first half.
 The USA then out scored Japan 23–3 to take a small lead at the half.
-The USA built a ten point lead, but Japan cut it back to three with under a minute to go.
+The USA built a ten-point lead, but Japan cut it back to three with under a minute to go.
 Kelly Schumacher grabbed an offensive rebound and scored to bring the lead back to five points and the team held on for the win.
 Schumacher had 24 points to help the USA team beat Japan 83–80.
 The final game was against Malaysia, but it wasn't close, with the USA winning 79–24, to secure a 4–0 record for the competition and the gold medal.
 Schumacher tied Camille Cooper for the team rebounding lead with 7.3 rebounds per game.